roiei/algo/README.md

      boubble sort : i is from 0 to n-1, j is from 1 to n-i, compare j-1 to j -> exchange

+  4. merge_sort.py : merge sort using merge is added
+     merge sort is merging two parts of source from the unit size 1 and the unit size is going to increased as multiple of 2